 - Don’t Be Afraid to Ask for Help.
 Special services are offered for seniors as well as others with certain needs, such as preboarding on flights, assistance with managing baggage, accessibility accommodations at hotels – even such details as waterproof bed coverings for those who are incontinent.
 Do not ever hesitate to ask for what you will need to help the senior to be as comfortable as possible.

 - Make Use of Senior Discounts.
 A plethora of discounts are available to aging parents, through AARP as well as through hotels, restaurants, major airlines, cruises, etc. A small amount of preplanning can ensure you’re able to make the best use of all savings for which your loved one is entitled.

 - Allow for Plenty of Downtime.
 While our very first thought might be to maximize time with family by enjoying as many sights as you can, the simple truth is, traveling is draining, and it’s worthwhile to add lots of time for the senior just to relax.
 And don’t forget to add bathroom and meal/snack breaks – every two hours is best.

 First and foremost, savor each moment of your time together with family this holiday season.
 Record the memories through pictures, videos, and journaling, to allow your older loved one to relive the experiences after returning home.

 You might even want to think about engaging the services of the Anthem Home Care team to provide transportation accompaniment.
 Our knowledgeable, highly trained and experienced caregivers can ensure the senior’s needs are fully met throughout your family’s time together, giving everyone an even more peaceful and enjoyable experience.
-Call us at 361-643-2323 for more information about our top-rated home care and dementia care in Portland and the surrounding areas!
+Call us at 361-643-2323 for more information about our top-rated home care services in Portland and the surrounding areas!